Novalnet-AG/shopware-6-payment-integration-novalnet/README.md

      - My extensions
        - Upload extensions

-3. **Upload** the Shopware 6 payment Apps from Novalnet to the shop
+3. **Upload** the Shopware 6 payment plugin from Novalnet to the shop

-4. Click **Install** to install the Novalnet Shopware 6 Payment Apps
+4. Click **Install** to install the Novalnet Shopware 6 Payment App

 ## Documentation & Support
 For more information about the integration, please get in touch with us at sales@novalnet.de or +49 89 9230683-20 or by contacting us <a href="https://www.novalnet.de/kontakt/sales"> here.</a>